School of Performing Arts; other degrees housed in the School of Music

 |Vocal Literature||German||Opera Lab (acting)|

-Wichita State University holds scholarship auditions in November and early Spring on the WSU campus for the following programs: BFA in Musical Theatre, BM in Vocal Performance, and MM in Voice/Opera.
+Wichita State University holds scholarship auditions in the Fall and Spring on the WSU campus for the following programs: BFA in Musical Theatre, BM in Vocal Performance, and MM in Voice Performance and Opera.
 Auditions at other times of year can be arranged.
-DVD, CD or internet auditions may be considered in the event that a personal audition is impossible.
+DVD, CD or internet auditions may be considered in the event that a personal audition is impossible; however, no scholarships or fellowships will be awarded without a live audition.

 Audition Requirements for Vocal Performance Majors (BM in Vocal Performance)

 BM vocal Performance: Applicants must present 2 selections one of which should be in English, one in Italian.
 Contact Dr. Michael Hanawalt for information: email@example.com

-MM in Vocal Performance/Opera: Applicants with interest in Opera should prepare 4 arias demonstrating a range of musical styles and languages, including one in English (translations and musical theatre selections are acceptable).
+MM in Vocal Performance or Opera: Applicants with interest in Opera should prepare 4 arias demonstrating a range of musical styles and languages, including one in English (translations and legit musical theatre selections are acceptable).
 Students seeking the MM without opera emphasis may perform a selection of arias and art songs.
 An accompanist is provided.

-Contact Dr. Dorothy Crum for more information and an appointment firstname.lastname@example.org
+Contact Marie Allyn King, Director of Opera and Voice, for more information and an appointment firstname.lastname@example.org

 Scholarships & Assistantships

-Scholarships are awarded based on audition and GPA.
+Undergraduate scholarships are awarded based on audition and GPA.
 All qualified Vocal Performance and Musical Theatre majors are eligible for departmental scholarships.It is highly recommended that students fill out FAFSA forms, as some awards are need-based.To be notified of scholarship awards, students must have applied to, and been accepted at Wichita State University.
 Undergraduate awards usually range from $1000 to $2500 yearly, and may include assistance with dormitory housing.
-Students with high GPA’s and SAT scores may also qualify for additional academic scholarships; contact financial aid for information www.financialaid.wichita.edu
+Students with high GPA’s and SAT scores may also qualify for additional academic scholarships; contact financial aid for information www.financialaid.wichita.edu Undergraduate auditions are scheduled for November 15 and November 17 and by appointment.

 Endowed Opera Funds